 As time passed, Vans was able to catch the attention of skateboarders who appreciated the footwear’s durability and functionality.
 Since then, the company has produced numerous silhouettes and launched them in the market.
 In 2004, Vans announced its merger with VF Corporation.

-The Vans Rowley Pro is Geoff Rowley's first signature shoe.
+One of the Vans functional skate sneakers is the Rowley Pro.
+It is Geoff Rowley's first signature shoe.
 It was initially released in 1999 but was taken off the shelf in 2007 because of some production problems.
 The sneaker wasn’t skating the way it was initially intended.
 Vans made some technical upgrades to bring the shoe up to speed.

 After fixing all the technical issues, the low-profile Vans Rowley Pro was relaunched in January 2013.
 It has a synthetic nubuck upper that still gives enough breathability.
 It has vulcanized outsoles that offer optimum traction.